Buffered Asynchronous SGD for Byzantine Learning: Buffered Asynchronous SGD

 \subsection{Buffer}

-In BASGD, the workers do the same job as that in ASGD, while the updating rule on server is modified.
-More specifically, there are $B$ buffers~($0<B\leq m$) on the server.
-When the server receives a gradient $\g$ from worker\_$s$, the parameter will not be updated immediately.
-The gradient will be stored in a buffer $b$ temporarily, where $b=s~mod~B$.
-A concrete example is illustrated in Figure~\ref{fig:buffer}.
-Only when all buffers have got changed since the last SGD step, a new SGD step will be executed.
+In BASGD, the $m$ workers do the same job as that in ASGD, while the updating rule on server is modified.
+More specifically, there are $B$ buffers~($0<B\leq m$) on server.
+When a gradient $\g$ from worker\_$s$ is received, it will be temporarily stored in buffer $b$, where $b=s~mod~B$, as illustrated in Figure~\ref{fig:buffer}.
+Only when each buffer has stored at least one gradient, a new SGD step will be executed.
+Please note that no matter whether a SGD step is executed or not, the server will immediately send the latest parameters back to the worker after receiving a gradient.
+Hence, BASGD introduces no barrier, and is an asynchronous algorithm.